-RPRA's proposed fees are guided by its General Fee Setting Policy, which is posted on RPRA's website.
+RPRA's proposed fees are guided by its General Fee-Setting Policy, which is posted on RPRA's website.
 There are four main inputs into RPRA's fee proposal development process:

 - 1. The annual budget, which is set out in the annual business plan and consulted on with the Industry Advisory Council and Service Provider Advisory Council.
-Details of the annual budget will be published this fall when the 2023 Business Plan is released. - 2.
+Details of the annual budget are included in the 2023 Business Plan. - 2.
 RPRA's Cost Allocation Methodology, which guides the allocation of RPRA's costs to the different programs RPRA operates. - 3.
 The fee model that determines how and what fee payers within each program are charged. - 4.
 Estimates of number of fee payers and the amount of material supplied or generated for each program